capmeth/acid/docsite/docs/reference/options.md

 The aforementioned caveats:
 - if no `paths` are given, `root` is assumed
 - seting `options` as a non plain-object value actually sets `options.ignored`
-- if `options.cwd` is not set, `root` is assumed
+- `options.cwd` is always set to `root`
 - `options.ignoreInitial` is always set to `true`

 The default settings effectively watch the whole project directory for changes, excluding *.git* and *node_modules* folders.

-Note that the `output.dir` path is always immediately unwatched if included in `paths`.
+Changes within `output.dir` (if included in watch) do not cause rebuilds.
+They will simply cause a page reload (if server is also running) instead.

 It is highly recommended to set `paths` to something(s) other than the project root directory, especially if you don't need to watch things like dependencies and git metadata.
 Too many files will overwhelm Chokidar.